Introduction

 Step two: Due Diligence

 To enable Bangladesh Bank to consider the effectiveness of the merger, the transferee company has to seek prior approval to commence financial and legal due diligence of itself and also of the company they are intending to merge with.
-In order to seek approval for due diligence, the transferee company needs to submit certain documents.
+To seek approval for due diligence, the transferee company needs to submit certain documents.

 Documents:

-• Information about the team of Lawyers, Financial Advisors, Chartered Accountants, Valuers, etc. for conducting due diligence on the asset and liability of both companies.
-The transferee company has to ensure that none of the team members engaged in due diligence are actively dealing in shares or have any conflict of interest with either of the companies intending to merge together.
+- The transferee company has to ensure that none of the team members engaged in due diligence are actively dealing in shares or have any conflict of interest with either of the companies intending to merge.

 Step three: Disclosure and Maintain Confidentiality